Ahmed221b/Online-Market/README.md

 - **.NET Framework**: Version 4.7.2 or later
 - **Database**: SQLite

-## Installation
-1. **Download the Installer**:
-   - Download the installer from the [official website](#).

-2. **Run the Installer**:
-   - Double-click the downloaded file to run the installer.
-   - Follow the on-screen instructions to complete the installation.

-3. **Launch the Application**:
-   - After installation, launch the application from the desktop shortcut or start menu.

 ## Usage
 1. **Register or Login**:
    - New users need to register an account.